VivMrt/VivMrt/README.md

 > [!IMPORTANT]
 > <p>I rly can be annoying by my hyperfixations, idk how to counter them, but, at least, we can have topics.</p>
-> <p> Since i'm at work most of the day, i can ignore your messages, not on purpose.</p>
+> <p> Since i'm at work most of the day, i can ignore your messages, not on purpose.
+In Pony Town mostly afk, but W2I.</p>
 > <p>Because of the routine I suffer from depressive periods and can be very aggressive and hysterical on such days.
 For this reason I can avoid online communication in my socials, but irl.</p>
 > <p>don't provoke my partner @Miarrgaar or friends while we are afk in Pony Town</p>